Brokers With Segregated Accounts

 However, as demonstrated by the collapse of FTX, this does not apply to crypto exchanges – very few of which are regulated regardless.

 These regulators also require brokers to hold client funds in degraded accounts.
-However, their checks may not be as routine or stringent as more prominent licensing bodies.
+However, their checks may not be as routine or stringent as more trusted licensing bodies.

 How To Approach Non-Segregated Account Brokers